averynortonsmith/pointless/README.md

     (for repl readline support, try [rlwrap](https://github.com/hanslub42/rlwrap))

-### Compiling the interpreter with dart2native:
+### Compiling the interpreter with Nim compiler:

-Compiling the interpreter avoids the startup overhead of the Dart VM.
+Compiling the interpreter avoids the startup overhead of the Compiling just before running, every time.

 After performing the steps above:

-- Linux and Mac:
+- On your favorite os:

     Run the following commands in the repository root (generates ./bin/pointless):

     ```
-    dart2native lib/pointless.dart -o bin/pointless
-    ```

-    Alternatively, using Make, simply run:

-    ```
-    make
-    ```

-    Now you can run Pointless like this:

-    ```
-    bin/pointless examples/beer/beer.ptls
-    ```

-- Windows:

-    Run the following commands in the repository root (generates ./bin/pointless.exe):

-    ```
-    dart2native lib/pointless.dart -o bin/pointless.exe
-    ```

-    Now you can run Pointless like this:

-    ```
-    bin/pointless.exe examples/beer/beer.ptls
+    nim c [optimization and other flags] [path to the interpreter.nim file]
     ```

 Contributions are welcome!